 If you have any questions, please contact the Notre Dame Wellness Center Occupational Health Team at 631-2371 or Risk Management and Safety at 631-5037.

-For information on handling sharps in laboratories please see the Infectious Waste page on the RMS website.
+For information on handling sharps in laboratories, please see the Biosafety Manual, pages 13,18, and 19 on the RMS website.

 Laboratory personnel can purchase sharps containers for labs through Grainger or other lab equipment supply companies.